To Unlock and Connect to Google please see the "Desktop Guide"

 How To Use GCalToolkit with ANY CALENDAR SOFTWARE

 If you use Outlook®, iCal, Sunbird or any smartphone (Android, iPhone, Blackberry...) that can sync to Google, then you can set up 2-way sync between your calendar and Google Calendars to take advantage of the power of GCalToolkit - this means that you can delete duplicates, mass edit, mass delete, search/replace, shift events, spreadsheet export etc. in ANY CALENDAR SOFTWARE using GCalToolkit.
-Please visit either the pages ONLINE TOOL or DESKTOP GUIDE for more information on the full editing power of GCalToolkit.
+Please read the DESKTOP GUIDE for more information on the full editing power of GCalToolkit.

 If you have an iCal (.ics) or .csv calendar file with duplicates that you need to remove, or multiple events that you need to delete, simply import the file into a blank Google Calendar, then use GCalToolkit to remove the duplicates, or edit/delete multiple events.
 When you are finished, export the result as a new iCal (.ics) file to be imported into whichever calendar software you use.
 If you use the Mac "Calendar" software formerly known as iCal... you can either export an iCal (*.ics) file and import it to Google Calendar for editing with GCalToolkit, or set up 2-way sync with Google Calendar instead.